top of page

 Stranding Response

-Each year, in South Carolina, we see about 50-75 marine mammals strand.
+Each year, in South Carolina, we respond to about 50-75 marine mammals strand.
 While most coastal states have 5-15 stranding response teams, here in South Carolina, we only have one.
-LMMN is the South Carolina Stranding Permit Holder who leads The South Carolina Marine Mammal Stranding Network (SCMMSN), to respond to these strandings all along the state's coastline.
+LMMN is the South Carolina Stranding Permit Holder who leads The South Carolina Marine Mammal Stranding Network (SCMMSN), in Partnership with the National Oceanic and Atmospheric Administration (NOAA), to respond to strandings along coastal South Carolina.
 By responding to these strandings we are able to gather valuable data on the species as well as the health of our coastline.
 With this information, we are able to better protect our local marine mammals.

 If you would like to support our stranding network, consider purchasing something off the amazon wishlist.